p0t4t0sandwich/ampapi-java/README.md

 # ampapi-java

-## This implementation is under active development, please feel free to contribute or create an issue if you've found anything that needs fixing

 This API allows you to communicate with AMP installations from within Java.

 Documentation for available API calls can be found by appending /API to the URL of any existing AMP installation.